 The curriculum is aligned with Common Core and NC Essential Standards.
 The IC framework is also the foundation of IB programs found in the United States and other countries.
-While RCS does not have a goal of becoming an accredited IB school, we will provide the same sound teaching that provided in the curriculum thus offering our students a challenging curriculum and preparing them for the rigors of high school and college preparatory courses.
+While RCS does not have a goal of becoming an accredited IB school, we will provide the same sound teaching that is provided in the curriculum thus offering our students a challenging curriculum and preparing them for the rigors of high school and college preparatory courses.
 According to C. Theokis and R. Saaris, 2013, students who take IB and AP courses in high school "are in challenging classes designed to provide a head start on a college education,...
 In addition to helping students prepare for college-level course work, they increase students chances of college admission and success".
-The population Gastonia has an income distribution that shows 62% of the residents earn less than 50K per year with 40% earning less than 30K per year (www.citydata.com/income-Gastonia-North-Carolina)."
-The Department of Office for Civil Rights collects data to monitor participation and success rates by race/ethnicity of students and it shows each year more than half a million low income students and students of color are missing from AP and IB participation- students who would benefit from these advanced opportunities if they participated at the same rate as other students" (C. Theokis and R. Saaris, 2013).
-This is a highly structured curriculum that will provide rigor and challenge students to perform at their best and because of its sense of will foster excellence and hiqh а expectations throughout the school culture.
+The population in Gastonia has an income distribution that shows 62% of the residents earn less than 50K per year with 40% earning less than 30K per year (www.citydata.com/income-Gastonia-North-Carolina)."
+The Department of Education's Office for Civil Rights collects data to monitor participation and success rates by race/ethnicity of students and it shows each year more than half a million low income students and students of color are missing from AP and IB participation- students who would benefit from these advanced opportunities if they participated at the same rate as other students" (C. Theokis and R. Saaris, 2013).
+This is a highly structured curriculum that will provide rigor and challenge students to perform at their best and because of its consistency, will foster a sense of excellence and high personal expectations throughout the school culture.